launchdarkly/go-server-sdk-redis-redigo/README.md

 The Redis API implementation it uses is [Redigo](https://github.com/gomodule/redigo).
 There are other Redis client implementations for Go; if LaunchDarkly SDK Redis integrations using other Redis clients are released, they will be in separate repositories.

-This version of the library requires at least version 6.0.0 of the LaunchDarkly Go SDK.
-In earlier Go SDK versions, the `ldredis` package was built into the SDK (`gopkg.in/launchdarkly/go-server-sdk.v4/ldredis`).
+This version of the library requires at least version 6.0.0 of the LaunchDarkly Go SDK; for versions of the library to use with earlier SDK versions, see the changelog.

 The minimum Go version is 1.18.